 Slow Food is an organization that was founded in Italy in 1986.
-The main aim of the society is to promote the local, and traditional food in every community and offer a healthy alternative to people from trending fast food.
+The main aim of the society is to promote the local, and traditional food in every community and offer a healthy alternative to people from the trending fast food.

 Terra Madre, on the other hand, is a local network of food communities that was launched by Slow Food.
 The people from this community associate with the regional farmers, and fishermen to share knowledge about the sustainable ways of farming, food, nutrition, and increasing productivity in the field.

-The Mei Ramew farmer’s market is a major attraction of the festival where visitors can buy the organically produced fruits and vegetables.
+The Mei Ramew farmer’s market is a major attraction of the festival where visitors can buy organically produced fruits and vegetables.
 Besides the regular kitchen crops, fruits, and veggies, wild edibles are also available in the market for buying.

 Mei Ramew products comprise crops and food items that are sourced directly from the farmers and are branded by NESFAS to be sold in the urban markets.
 NESFAS takes care of the branding and marketing of these products.
 Pink rice, sticky rice, honey, pineapple jam, perilla seeds, and black sesame seeds are some fast-selling products from their inventory.

 Mawphlang is a beautiful village located in Meghalaya.
-The village is home to the popular Khasi tribe, Khasi Heritage Village, a lush green forest cover which the local people consider sacred, tribal festivals and varied vibrant cultural events.
+The village is home to the popular Khasi tribe, Khasi Heritage Village, a lush green forest cover which the local people consider sacred, tribal festivals, and varied vibrant cultural events.
 Mawphlang is visited by trekkers, and nature lovers from across the country.

-By Air.
 Shillong airport is the nearest airport to reach Mawphlang.
 From the airport, one has to cover another 50km to reach the Mawphlang town.
 One may take the locally available public transport like a taxi or a bus to commute to the desired location.